Vsesvit-AI/vsesvit-ai-sdk-python/README.md

 The SDK is built with a modular architecture for extensibility and maintainability:

 - **Base Client (`VsesvitAI`)**: Handles authentication and API communication
-- **Resource Classes**: Provide methods for specific API resources (Article, Project)
+- **Resource Classes**: Provide methods for specific API resources (Article, Project, Landing, SmartTable, etc.)
 - **Error Handling System**: Provides detailed error messages and appropriate exception types
 - **Configuration System**: Centralizes SDK settings and allows for customization

-## 📋 Planned Functionality

-This version of the SDK supports working with articles and projects.
-As the [Vsesvit AI service](https://vsesvit.ai/) evolves, we will be expanding the SDK's functionality by adding:

-- **Landing page operations** — generation and management of landing pages
-- **SmartTables interaction** — automatic enhancement of tables
-- **Digital author management** — creation and training of AI authors
-- **Knowledge base operations** — management of information sources
-- **Target audience configuration** — setting up reader profiles
-- **And much more!**

-Stay tuned for updates in our repository and on the [official Vsesvit AI website](https://vsesvit.ai/)!

 ## 📚 Documentation